onzfonz/comp227/src/content/7/en/part7e.md

 let query = "SELECT * FROM Users WHERE name = '" + userName + "';"
 ```

-Now let's assume that a malicious user <i>Arto Hellas</i> would define their name as
+Now let's assume that a malicious user *Arto Hellas* would define their name as

 ```shell
 Arto Hell-as'; DROP TABLE Users; --
 ```

 so that the name would contain a single quote `'`, which is the beginning and end character of a SQL string.
-As a result of this, two SQL operations would be executed, the second of which would  destroy the database table <i>Users</i>:
+As a result of this, two SQL operations would be executed, the second of which would destroy the database table `Users`:

 ```sql
 SELECT * FROM Users WHERE name = 'Arto Hell-as'; DROP TABLE Users; --'